R8407/Hosted_Network/README.md

       - Delete block settings for devices
    + Utility
        - start logger
+       + Privilages
+          -Check if you're already logged in with administrative permission
           - verification of Administrative privilages
+  + custom space for running cmd and powershell commands
    + exit

   NB: Most of these features require administrative rights, make sure you know your Admin username and password